jsdoc2md/dmd/test/md/lodash.md

 <a name="_.matches"></a>
 ###_.matches(source) ⇒ <code>function</code>
-Creates a "_.where" style predicate function which performs a deep comparison between a given object and the `source` object, returning `true` if the given object has equivalent property values, else `false`.
+Creates a "_.where" style predicate function which performs a deep comparison between a given object and `source`, returning `true` if the given object has equivalent property values, else `false`.

 | Param | Type | Description |
 | ----- | ---- | ----------- |